pmcgeorge/DHT22-Spike-Check/README.md

 In the mean time this script sets the Temp to 100C if it sees a Humidity Spike and then reruns the sensor querry.

+filepile.py is the weewx user file to read the data from the .txt file